Tony Tsabedze

-Tony Thulani "TT" Tsabedze (born 29 October 1984) is a Liswati footballer who plays as a midfielder for Mbabane Swallows and the Eswatini national football team.
+Tony Thulani "TT" Tsabedze (born 29 October 1984) is a retired Liswati footballer who played as a midfielder for Mbabane Swallows and the Eswatini national football team.

 Career

 Tsabedze played domestically for Mhlambanyatsi Rovers before playing professionally in South Africa, appearing in the Premier Soccer League for Silver Stars, Supersport United, Maritzburg United, Engen Santos and Mbabane Swallows.
 He played for Swaziland in 2017 Africa Cup of Nations qualifying, scoring twice in a 2–1 victory over Guinea on 23 July 2015.